 Using 'and' 'or' operators

 After you've added the first condition, an AND operator appears beneath it.
-The operator determines the relationship between conditions.
+The operator determines the relationship between conditions for the logic behind the trigger.
 You can set it to AND or change it to OR.

 AND - use this operator if you have two or more conditions that must be met for the trigger evaluation to succeed.
 You can also use the AND operator to connect conditions across clauses.